TosbackCgusBridge-Bot/CGUs-versions/Advanceautoparts/Privacy Policy.md

 **How We Share Your Information Outside Advance Auto Parts**
 We share your personal information with third parties only in the ways that are described in this privacy statement.
 We do not sell your personal information to third parties.

 We may contract with companies or persons to provide certain services including credit card processing, shipping, data management, collections processing, promotional services, etc. We call these our Service Providers.
 We provide our Service Providers with the information needed for them to perform these services.
 We may disclose some of your personally identifiable information when we have reason to believe that it is necessary to identify, contact, or bring legal action against persons or entities who may seek to cause injury to you, Advance Auto Parts, or others.
-We will disclose your personally identifiable information when required to by law through properly served subpoena if we believe it necessary.
+We will disclose your personally identifiable information when required to by law through properly served subpoena if we believe it necessary or when we believe in good faith that disclosure is necessary to protect our rights, investigate fraud, or respond to a government request.

 From time to time we might establish a business relationship with other persons or entities that we believe trustworthy.
 These are known as our Marketing Partners.
 In such cases we might share and cross-reference information, including some personally identifiable information about you, to enable such persons or entities to contact you regarding products and services that may be of interest to you.
 We only share the information we believe is appropriate to enable the Marketing Partners to carry out their responsibilities under our contracts, and we require that the information be used only for the specifically authorized purpose and that its confidentiality be maintained.